-The normal minimum entrance qualification for the MSc Global Mental Health is a first degree at Upper Second Class Honours (2:1) standard from a UK university, or an overseas qualification of an equivalent standard, or a registerable qualification in medicine, appropriate to the programme.
+The normal minimum entrance qualification for the MSc Global Mental Health is a first degree at Upper Second Class Honours (2:1) standard from a UK university, or an overseas qualification of an equivalent standard; or a registerable qualification in medicine, appropriate to the programme.
 A background (study, work or volunteer activities) in a mental health-related field is desirable but not essential.
 Applications with an appropriate technical qualification, or equivalent qualification and experience from overseas, are also welcomed.

 Months of entry

 This is a joint programme provided by the School and King’s College London Institute of Psychiatry, Psychology and Neuroscience.
 This course provides participants with the knowledge and skills to initiate, develop and oversee mental health programmes in low-resource settings, and to conduct and critically evaluate research on global mental health.
 These skills will equip students to make valuable contributions in research, public health, policy and practice.

 Graduates enter careers in national mental health policy and planning, epidemiological and mental health services research, and advisory and advocacy roles in governments, international agencies and non-governmental organisations.

 Applications for this course are processed by King's College London.

 Duration: one year full-time.
 Ways to study explained.

 You will need the equivalent of a bachelor's degree to undertake an MSc.
 This will usually require you to have a BSc degree or have completed the first three years of your medical degree.

 Information on all the scholarships we offer and how to apply to them can be found here.
 These pages are updated regularly as new scholarships become available.
 However, we recommend that students also look into alternative sources of funding.

 Our fees can be found on the LSHTM website.